E-Mail: Diane@artistdiane.com Call: 720-318-6959

 Home / Biography

 In 1988 I left the suburbs outside of Kansas City for New York’s Parson’s School of Design, where I learned how to draw.
 I earned a BFA in illustration as well as a BA in social psychology from Eugene Lang College/New School for Social Research.
+After school I didn’t have the guts to become an illustrator.
 Since then, I have lived in many different cities doing many different jobs.
 I became passionate about painting in 2008, 20 years later.

 My first painting workshop was with Daniel Greene at his home studio in upstate New York.
 He was the first to introduce me to the math of mixing.
 When an artist looks between a blank canvas, a model and her paint box, the answers are endless.
 Daniel made sense of the chaos.
 Anyone who has experienced his elaborate palette set up can tell you it is methodical and extensive.
 At first, I thought the enormous 30” wood palette was a joke and a mistake.
 I came to love it and Daniel’s premixing.
 An artist becomes intimate with a specific set of colors just by mixing the palette.

 For a few years as an adult I was fortunate to live near the Nelson-Atkins Museum of Art in Kansas City where I studied paintings of old masters like Titian, Bronzino, Caravaggio, Rubens and Rembrandt.
 The museum also has an extensive research library where I spent many hours reading about the Italian Renaissance.
-Artwork may be available online but articles from books are usually not.
+Artwork images may be available online but research articles written by historians and curators found in old books are usually not available unless you hold the book in your hands.

 The best painting advice I ever received came from one of my martial arts instructors, Skip Hancock.

-Painting became my whole world.
+In 2008, painting became my whole world.
 I spent countless hours in museums all over the country, studying, analyzing… ‘how did he/she do that…’ The painters who have influenced me the most are Leonardo DaVinci, Caravaggio, Rembrandt, Bouguereau and Jacques Louis David; and also Picasso and Van Gogh.
+(Some other time we should discuss liking great work from ugly people.
+Caravaggio was a murderer and possibly a child molester.
+Picasso was a misogynist pig.
+I digress…)

-I had debilitating small fiber neuropathy and seizures.
+I had debilitating neuropathy and seizures.
 My sensory nerves were shorting out, like bad electrical wiring.
-The burning, tingling, electric shocks, numbness, brain fog and subsequent fatigue disrupted my life for 10 years.
+This completely disrupted my life for over 10 years.
 I had an active lifestyle before I became ill.
-I was forced to stop painting, live figure drawing, martial arts and even stop working.
+Then everything stopped.
+I was in so much pain driving became dangerous.
+I was forced to stop painting, figure drawing, martial arts and even stop working.
+The pain wrapped around me like a heated blanket on high in summer; it was all-consuming.

 How do I choose what to paint?
 Hmm, I enjoy social commentaries most of all.
 I like finding those things that connect us as human.
 Sometimes I may need to work out a specific color’s characteristics so I’ll paint a flower.
 Its decorative purpose of matching someone’s couch does not insult me.
 I’m very satisfied with my painting bringing someone happiness.